 The AURORA 2018 theme will be ‘Future Worlds’, a forward-looking invitation for artists and visitors alike to imagine a series of possible futures.
 As large scale, technological advances and environmental and political shifts are presenting us with new historical possibilities, the public will be engaged—through a series of artistic propositions—to think about the direction our world might take and to actively participate in its creation.
 Whether dystopian or utopian, sci-fi or retro-futuristic, the contributions to AURORA 2018 will aim to open a dialogue about how we collectively envision our Future Worlds.

 AURORA 2018’s curated exhibition will present a fresh lineup of local, national and international contemporary artists selected by three prestigious guest curators hailing from Dallas, New York and Berlin.
 Each curator brings a wealth of knowledge and experience in institution-level public art and international exhibitions and has worked with a spectrum of emerging to established contemporary artists.

-The curators for AURORA 2018’s biennial contemporary art exhibition are Justine Ludwig (Dallas), DooEun Choi (New York), and Nadim Samman (Berlin).
+The curators for AURORA 2018’s biennial contemporary art exhibition are Justine Ludwig (New York) and Danielle Avram (Dallas), DooEun Choi (New York), and Nadim Samman (Berlin).
 They will carefully select and invite local and international artistic contributions, which will aim to open a dialogue about how we collectively envision our ‘Future Worlds’.